Champion St road safety and intersection improvements

-The improvements include a significant upgrade to the Windley St/Champion St intersection to improve visibility for motorists, and introduce new crossing facilities for pedestrians.
+The improvements to be carried out include a significant upgrade to the Windley St/Champion St intersection to improve visibility for motorists and introduce new crossing facilities for pedestrians.

 Champion Street has seen several crashes over the past 10 years, with 50% resulting in serious injury or worse.
 As an arterial road carrying around 8500 vehicles a day, there is a high risk of further crashes occurring and traffic volumes are likely to increase with the Government’s development of housing in the area.